-Captivate Connect‘s CEO, Mark Horwood is the founder and deputy chairman of the not-for-profit organisation, Global Hand Charity.
-Global Hand was established as a Rotary World Community Service Project in Laos 2011, providing people living in remote villages with:
+Captivate Connect CEO, Mark Horwood is a founder of Global Hand Charity (GHC).
+GHC was originally established as a Rotary Community Service Project in Laos 2011, delivering people in remote villages with:

 - Hearing and visual aids.